 - Ponce – This city is home to a colonial town center like San Juan, where you can find the oldest firehouse on the island.

-- Fajardo – Sporting some of the best beaches in the northeast, Fajardo is also a great destination for sailing lovers.
+- Fajardo -The beaches in Fajardo are among the best in the northeast, Fajardo is also a great destination for sailing lovers.

 - Utuado – In the mountainous center, this city is home to beautiful rivers, amazing caves, and a vineyard.